jacques-slv/template-spring-boot-java/README.md

 ```shell script
 docker-compose up -d
 ```
-Once MySQL has been deployed to the Docker container, the DB 'technicalassessment' can be populated, using the sql scripts located in the project 'resource' folder.
+Once MySQL has been deployed to the Docker container, the DB 'assessment' can be populated, using the sql scripts located in the project 'resource' folder.
 There are two scripts in the project resources folder, one to create the DB schema and one to populate the tables with some test data;
+In order to populate the assessment DB it is necessary to use the CLI shell from Docker and log into MySql.
+Then just copy and paste the content of the files, schema first then the data;

 #How to run the Application